Mushabbarahmed/django_website/README.md

-# big mart sales prediction using ml and Flask.
+# big mart sales prediction using ml and Flask

-Note: To run this
- step1:run the Untitled1.ipynb in jupitornotebook or visual code. step2:after running the above step succesfully.
+Note: To run this follow the steps step1:run the Untitled1.ipynb in jupitornotebook or visual code. step2:after running the above step succesfully.
        dtrs.pkl file will be generated copy the path of this file and